 If I wanted to go from ~/iOSProjects/100DaysOfSwift all the way up to the root that is ~ , the cd command would be structured as follows.

 The levels of nesting of directories will determine the number of ../.. in your options.

 3. Creating and removing folders/directories

-Another simple task we perform on a regular basis is creating and deleting folders.
-This can be done using the follwoing two commands.
+Another simple task we perform regularly is creating and deleting folders.
+This can be done using the following two commands.

 - mkdir – The mkdir command stands for Make Directory and it’s fairly simple to use.
 Just type it as follows.